 ASSEMBLE & ROCK YOUR SOAP POT: Hurray!
 No more scary power tools!

-If you want to change the width of your wooden soap mold, just change out your end boards for a different size!
+If you want to change the width of your wood soap mold, just change out your end boards for a different size!

 Using Your New Wooden Soap Molds

 If you did not build your wood soap molds to fit a silicone liner, you will need to line your mold.
 I personally use the same method as Amy at Great Cakes Soapworks, you can view her video tutorial about how to line soap molds with freezer paper here.
 If you build block molds, you will want to use a trash bag liner or a silicone liner.
 Freezer paper will likely leak when used for a block mold.
-These trash can liners are the ones I prefer, or you can make your silicone mold using the tutorial from Lovin’ Soap.
+These trash can liners are the ones I prefer.

 If putting them together or taking them apart seems confusing, here are some “live action” photographs of using these molds:

 Wondering how to fill your new molds efficiently?
 In 27 pages, Efficiency in Scaling: Introduction to Masterbatching covers how to scale production for soapmaking, how to move to big batch sizes, procedures for master batch soap making, various equipment setups, tips, tricks, safety information, and so much more.